 ESSA provided an opportunity for Kentucky to create a new accountability system that will be used as the basis to better our schools and celebrate their educational progress.
 The goal is to produce a system that will improve the education and readiness of ALL Kentucky students and is fair, reliable and valid.

-In Spring 2016, Commissioner of Education Stephen Pruitt hosted a series of Education Town Hall Meetings to determine what Kentuckians value in their schools.
+In Spring 2016, former Commissioner of Education Stephen Pruitt hosted a series of Education Town Hall Meetings to determine what Kentuckians value in their schools.
 This information guided the development of the new accountability system.

 The Kentucky General Assembly provided further direction how the accountability system should work when it passed Senate Bill 1 (2017).

 Under the system, schools will be evaluated on how well they perform on six indicators: Proficiency (reading/writing and mathematics), Separate Academic Indicator (science and social studies), Growth (elementary and middle school), Graduation Rate (high school), Achievement Gap Closure, Transition Readiness and Opportunity and Access.
 Each indicator includes multiple measures.
 Some will be reported only; others will figure into a school’s overall accountability rating of from one to five stars.

 In fall 2018, schools will be identified only for the federally-required accountability designations of Targeted Support and Improvement (TSI) – those with one or more low-performing groups – and Comprehensive Support and Improvement (CSI) – those in the bottom 5 percent by level (elementary, middle or high); or that have a 4-year graduation rate of less than 80 percent.
 All other schools will be designated as “other.”